 Rampart joined Apex Legends in Season Six and surprisingly was not as overpowered as many expected.
-A defensive legend, Rampart’s backstory is that she is a modder in the wild west world of the Outlands.
-Rampart thrives in the hands of players who can predict the flow of battle by setting up Amped Cover barriers that boost outgoing damage by 20% and stop incoming fire.
-Her Ultimate Emplaced Minigun Sheila lets you set up shop by turning the Minigun on her back into a controllable turret, whose bullets benefit from the Amped Cover damage boost.
+A defensive legend, her backstory is that she is a modder in the wild west world of the Outlands.
+She thrives in the hands of players who can predict the flow of battle by setting up Amped Cover barriers that boost outgoing damage by 20% and stop incoming fire.
+Her ultimate Emplaced Minigun Sheila lets you set up shop by turning the Minigun on her back into a controllable turret, whose bullets benefit from the Amped Cover damage boost.

 Rampart’s Amped Cover boosts the damage of herself and her team-mates plus offers defense for a clutch revival.
-Well suited to players keen on a more strategic approach to combat, Rampart can make a high ground position seem insurmountable.
-Plus, her Modded Loader passive granting increased magazine size and faster reload for LMGs is especially potent as the Devotion LMG is now a floor weapon in Season Six.
+Well suited to players keen on a more strategic approach to combat, she can make a high ground position seem insurmountable.
+Plus, her [passive grants increased mag size and faster reload for LMGs.
 A master of setting up a third party bloodbath, Rampart is a game changer for mid to long-range combat.
 If you’re interested to learn more about her, we put together a full guide here.

-Finally Loba’s tactical ability, Burglar’s Best Friend, enables her to teleport to hard-to-reach places by throwing her jump drive bracelet.
+Finally her tactical ability, Burglar’s Best Friend, enables her to teleport to hard-to-reach places by throwing her jump drive bracelet.
 This is a really fun mechanic and opens up possibilities for some great highlight reel outplays.
-Loba is ideal for players who love to gear up to the max before entering the fray and the 90 second cooldown on her ultimate means you’ll have plenty of time to shop.
-For more information on how to play Loba, why not check out our guide?
+This Legend is ideal for players who love to gear up to the max before entering the fray and the 90 second cooldown on her ultimate means you’ll have plenty of time to shop.
+Want to learn more about Loba?
+Check out our guide.

-There’s nothing inherently wrong with Gibraltar.
-He’s a strong defensive character with a lot of self-protection and a way to clear enemies out of an area (Defensive Bombardment).
+There’s nothing wrong with Gibraltar.
+He’s a strong defensive character with a lot of self-protection and a way to clear enemies out of an area.
 But that doesn’t make him particularly strong, either.
-Gun Shield is a potentially strong passive, but it pales when you compare it to the passives of some of our higher tier Legends.
-Additionally, his defensive capabilities are somewhat negated by decent looting– if your opponent has purple armor and shield cells, it’s essentially on par with the entirety of Gibraltar’s defensive kit.
-Situationally, he’s strong, particularly in close combat situations.
+Gun Shield is a potentially strong passive, but pales when compared to the passives of some other higher tier Legends.
+Additionally, his defensive capabilities are somewhat negated by decent looting.
+For example, if your opponent has purple armor and shield cells, it’s essentially on par with the entirety of Gibraltar’s defensive kit.
+Situationally, he’s strong in close combat situations with a Mastiff.

-In Season Three, Gibraltar received some buffs to his kit, like 25% healing times for him and his allies in his Dome of Protection.
+In Season Three, Gibraltar received some buffs to his kit.
+Our fave?
+A 25% reduction in healing time for him and his allies in his Dome of Protection.
 This makes him more of a team player, though, Gibraltar is not the team player you necessarily need.
-Gibraltar has the biggest hit box and although as a Fortified Legend he takes 15% less damage from attacks, he’s still a very easy target.
-That said, for players starting out in Apex Legends Gilbraltar is a good place to start alongside Bangalore and Lifeline.
+Gibraltar has the biggest hit box and although as a Fortified Legend he takes 15% less damage from attacks.
+Despite Fortified, he’s still an easy target.
+That said, for players starting out in Apex Legends Gibraltar is a good place to start alongside Bangalore and Lifeline.

 Revenant’s passive, Stalker, focuses around movement, buffing his ability to climb.
-This is a neat little perk as it means you can scale buildings unexpectedly to launch surprise attacks, but it doesn’t help your allies on the ground.
-Finally, his Ultimate, Death Totem, drops a totem that protects all party members from death, respawning them at the totem at 50 HP should they fall.
-When Revenant was first released this caught many players off guard, but with the current map very open, experienced players now simply spy the Death Totem and either camp it when you die or shoot it down.
-Very much a flash in the pan, a Revenant is a very rare sight in Apex Legends.
+This is a neat little perk as it means you can scale buildings unexpectedly to launch surprise attacks.
+Finally, his Ultimate, Death Totem, drops a totem that protects all party members from death.
+Luckily, when you’re send back you respawn at 50 HP.
+When he was first released this caught many players off guard.
+With the current map changes, experienced players now simply spy the Death Totem and spawn camp you.
+Very much a flash in the pan, this Legend is a very rare sight in Apex Legends.

-Arriving as part of Apex Legends’ first Battlepass in Season One, Octane remains a guilty pleasure of many players.
-The reality is that Octane’s contribution to the team is minimal but he is ridiculously fun to play.
-His tactical ability Stim gives you haste (+40% sprint speed) at the cost of 12 HP, which you can regain naturally with his passive Swift Mend.
-The cooldown on Stim is just 2 seconds, meaning you can basically spend the entire game running around like a maniac.
+Arriving as part of Apex Legends’ in Season One, Octane remains a guilty pleasure of many players.
+Despite being a good meme pick, we’ve gotta talk about his feasibility.
+The reality is that his contribution to the team is minimal despite being ridiculously fun to play.
+His tactical ability Stim gives you haste (+40% sprint speed) at the cost of 12 HP.
+But don’t fret – his Swift Mend is redemption for this speedy tactical ability.
+The cooldown on Stim is just 2 seconds, meaning you can spend the entire game running around like a maniac.

-Octane’s Ultimate, Launch Pad, adds the option for players to catapult through the air, which is less impressive than Pathfinder’s Zipline Gun, but infinitely more entertaining.
-As a result of Octane’s high speed and manic playstyle, having one on your team is a bit of a liability.
-Octane players are prone to run off to other areas on their own or flee the battlefield to save their own skin.
-Much like Wraith, Octane is a solo legend.
-However, when it comes to zipping in and out to collect allied banners, Octane is your man.
+Octane’s Ultimate, Launch Pad, adds the option for players to catapult through the air.
+Less impressive than Pathfinder’s Zipline Gun, but infinitely more entertaining.
+As a result of his high speed and manic playstyle, having one on your team is a liability.
+Octane players are prone to being a flight risk, running off to other areas on their own.
+Much like Wraith, he is a solo legend.
+However, when it comes to zipping in and out to collect allied banners, he is your man.

 Wattson is one of the least played characters in Apex Legends, with Apex Tracker ranking her #11 out of 13 in terms of pick rate.
 The reason for this is her abilities are only useful in very specific situations, and her playstyle is exceptionally slow for a Battle Royale game.
 Her tactical ability Perimeter Security creates an electrified fence which damages and slows enemies, but relies on enemies walking into them.
 In wide open spaces, Perimeter Security is virtually useless, and the current iteration of the map has a lot of them.

-Wattson’s one saving grace is her Ultimate Interception Pylon, which destroys all incoming projectiles such as grenades or arc stars, and repairs damaged shields.
-Her passive Spark of Genius boosts the speed at which you gain your Ultimate, but the Pylon can be destroyed.
-In general, if you happen to be an insanely defensive player happy to wait patiently for enemies to run into your well placed trap, then Wattson of all heroes is for you.
+Wattson’s one saving grace is her ultimate, which destroys all incoming projectiles and repairs damaged shields.
+Her passive Spark of Genius boosts the speed at which you gain your Ultimate and tactical gates.
+In general, if you happen to be an insanely defensive player happy to wait patiently for enemies to run into your well placed trap, then she is for you.
 However, don’t be heartbroken when they just run around them instead.

 Respawn have tried their best to make Caustic appealing but even in Season Six the only thing really going for him is that he has amusing voicelines.
-Although they primarily focus around death, something you will experience a lot as Caustic.
-If you’re defending a building with your life, then Caustic’s Nox Gas Traps will help you block doors, discourage wise enemies and poison those foolish enough to enter.
-Fortunately in Season Six, Nox Gas Traps now no longer slow allies.
+Although they primarily focus around death, something you will experience a lot as this legend.
+If you’re defending a building with your life, then his Nox Gas Traps will help you block doors, discourage wise enemies and poison those foolish enough to enter.
+Fortunately in Season Six, his fart cans no longer slow allies.

 Jokes aside, Caustic, much like Wattson, is exceptional but only in an extremely defensive situation.
-The Nox Gas Traps can be shot before activating, and enemies can easily escape the AOE before the damage ticks increase significantly.
+His traps can be shot before activating, and enemies can easily escape the AOE before the damage is overwhelming.
 Likewise, his Ultimate, Nox Gas Grenade, can be escaped before things get really deadly.
 On top of rather underwhelming abilities, Caustic is slow and has a large hitbox.
-Ultimately, unless they rework the entire concept of the hero, Caustic will remain underplayed.
-A very hit or miss legend that is also not very entertaining to play.
+Ultimately, unless they rework the entire concept of the hero, he will remain underplayed.
+Overall, he is a very hit or miss legend that is also not very entertaining to play.

 Honestly, asking why to play Mirage is hopeless.
-There isn’t a strong reason to play Mirage regardless of team composition.
-His passive relies on being downed to be effective for five seconds, his Tactical Ability relies on enemies not paying close enough attention, and his Ultimate is a completely solo 1v1-esque ability meant to give him the competitive edge.
-Alas, a competitive edge for an Ultimate is a no-go when you compare it to Bloodhound’s Beast of the Hunt or Bangalore’s Rolling Thunder.
+There isn’t a strong reason to play him regardless of team composition.
+His passive relies on being downed to be effective for five seconds, his Tactical Ability relies on enemies not paying close enough attention.
+Conversely, his Ultimate is a completely solo 1v1-esque ability meant to give him the competitive edge.
+Alas, a competitive edge for an Ultimate is a no-go when you compare it to Bloodhound’s Beast of the Hunt.
 Character wise, Mirage is a good laugh and the comic relief of almost every Apex Legends trailer in history.
 In-game though he’s warming the substitute bench.

 Crypto was Season Three’s new Legend.
 He took on the specialist role with balance in mind.
-Crypto mainly uses his Surveillance Drone to scout enemy teams, giving team-wide intelligence on enemy positions.
-This can be followed up by the EMP charge to kick off a fight, destroying shields and slowing opponents for your pushing teammates.
-In addition, he seems to be the go-to counter should Rampart see a surge in popularity as his EMP Charge shutdowns both her Amped Cover and Sheila Minigun ultimate.
+This Legend mainly uses his Surveillance Drone to scout enemy teams, giving team-wide insight on enemy positions.
+What’s even better?
+Use your EMP charge to kick off a fight, destroying shields and slowing opponents for your pushing teammates.
+In addition, he seems to be the go-to counter should Rampart see a surge in popularity as his EMP shuts down both her Amped Cover and Sheila Minigun ultimate.

 However, Crypto’s drone can be easily taken out, negating his entire kit’s effectiveness for 40 seconds.
-Furthermore, Crypto will need to position well or be guarded while on the drone.
-There is a lot of balance to consider playing this Legend, making him a niche and difficult Legend to play.
-Overall, Crypto is the better version of Bloodhound for team reasons, but for non-party players, Bloodhound should be the go-to.
+Furthermore, when playing Crypto you will need to position well or be guarded while on the drone.
+There is a lot of balance to consider playing this Legend, making him a niche Legend to play.
+Overall, Crypto is the better version of Bloodhound for squadding up with your friends.